EXCCoin/exccd/excutil/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](http://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/EXCCoin/exccd/excutil)

-Package excutil provides EXCC-specific convenience functions and types.
+Package excutil provides ExchangeCoin-specific convenience functions and types.
 A comprehensive suite of tests is provided to ensure proper functionality.

-This package was developed for exccd, a full-node implementation of Decred which is under active development by Company 0.
+This package was developed for exccd, a full-node implementation of ExchangeCoin which is under active development by ExchangeCoin Team.
 Although it was primarily written for exccd, this package has intentionally been designed so it can be used as a standalone package for any projects needing the functionality provided.